Two Unusual Injections Related to Password Reset Mails

 LDAP Injection in Password Reset Token Filter

-When I continued to read pwreset.php, I noticed that the application stores the password reset token on an LDAP server.
+, I noticed that the application stores the password reset token on an LDAP server.
 For the purpose of this article, it suffices to think of LDAP as a database system that stores entries consisting of lists of plain-text attribute-value pairs in a folder structure.
 It is then possible to execute search queries (called filters) that retrieve all entries satisfying a specified set of conditions on certain attributes.
-Assuming that every entry corresponds to a user and there is an attribute user, the following LDAP filter would return all users whose username starts with john:
+Assuming that every entry corresponds to a user and there is an attribute user

 (user=john*)

-It is possible to combine conditions on multiple attributes with logical and, or and not operators, represented by &, | and !, respectively.
+, respectively.
 Since the syntax for LDAP filters is based on the normal Polish notation, logical operators will precede their arguments.
-As an example, the following filter would return all user entries which are not marked inactive and belong to a user with username ending in doe:
+As an example, the following filter would return all user entries which are not marked inactive and belong to a user with username ending in doe

 (&(!state=inactive)(user=*doe))

-Due to the prefix notation for operators, coupled with the fact that every filter appearing after the first in a search query will be ignored by the LDAP server, LDAP filter injections are limited in their capabilities by the first two characters in the query.
-Even if we were able to inject an arbitrary username suffix instead of the fixed doe into the query above, we would not be able to change the query type to a logical or, and thus we could only retrieve information on active users.
+into the query above, we would not be able to change the query type to a logical or, and thus we could only retrieve information on active users.
 Along the same line, we would not be able to inject further constraints into a simple query like the first one above.
 More information on the LDAP filter syntax, injection techniques and their limitations can be found in the Black Hat talk “LDAP Injection & Blind LDAP Injection”.

-Coming back to the password reset form, we should look at how the pwreset.php script operates when called with a token GET parameter:
+Coming back to the password reset form, we should look at how the pwreset.php

-2. Request username and new password from the user.
+in a unique LDAP entry; if not, serve an error message. - Request username and new password from the user.

-3. Check whether the unique LDAP entry with password reset token matching token has this username; if so, change the password.
+- Check whether the unique LDAP entry with password reset token matching

-Both checks are carried out via the search filter (pwtoken=$token), where $token is replaced with the value of the GET parameter token.
-The query is clearly injectable, and the most promising attempt to exploit this is to use the wildcard character * instead of a full-length token.
-However, since we are limited to a single constraint, we will not be able to guarantee a unique entry in the result set by injecting something like *)(user=thevictim)(.
+instead of a full-length token.
+However, since we are limited to a single constraint, we will not be able to guarantee a unique entry in the result set by injecting something like *)(user=thevictim)(

-But actually exploiting this injection point is not much more difficult: We just have to guess unique password token prefixes.
-Exploitation was helped by the fact that the pwtoken attribute was errouneously set to case-insensitive matches on the server-side, which means that the token alphabet is reduced to 36 characters.
+attribute was errouneously set to case-insensitive matches on the server-side, which means that the token alphabet is reduced to 36 characters.
 Armed with this knowledge, I set up a simple Python script that uses depth-first search to find all unique prefixes of password reset tokens in the database by using the error message shown in step 1 as an oracle:

 import requests